-Four pillars of design for a small bathroom layout
+Four pillars of design ideas for a small bathroom layout

-There are four basic criteria that govern the way a bathroom layout is built.
+There are four basic criteria that govern the way any layout is built.
 We’ll apply them in a small bathroom, just over three square meters in dimensions.
 The space has good proportions.
 Therefore, we are able to arrange the pieces so that the area feels more comfortable and spacious.

 Get your ducks in a row.
 And by ducks, I mean heavy bathroom pieces: the toilet, the sink, and the shower or bathtub.
 The new distribution visually orders the space, allowing us to perceive it in all its magnitude, even with its small size.
 This arrangement also generates a natural flow, making it more welcoming and comfortable.